canonical/cloud-init/doc/rtd/topics/faq.rst

 cloud-localds
 -------------

-The `cloud-localds` command generates a disk with user supplied data.
+The `cloud-localds` command from the cloud-utils generates a disk with user supplied data.
 The NoCloud datasouce allows users to provide their own user data, metadata, or network configuration directly to an instance without running a network service.
 This is helpful for launching local cloud images with QEMU for example.

 The following is an example of creating the local disk using the cloud-localds
 command: